AnyFetch/image-hydrater.anyfetch.com/README.md

-# Tika 1.4 Cluestr Hydrater
+# Image Cluestr Hydrater
 > Visit http://cluestr.com for details about Cluestr.

-Cluestr Hydrater for generic files
+Cluestr Hydrater for images.

 # How to install?
 Vagrant up everything (`vagrant up`, `vagrant ssh`).